First exclusive reconstruction of the B$^{*+}$, B$^{*0}$, and B$^{*0}_\text{s}$ mesons and precise measurement of their masses: Abstract

-The fit returns the mass differences $\dmBust\,\equiv\,\mBust-\mBu = 45.277\pm0.039\MeV$, $\dmBdst\,\equiv\,\mBdst-\mBd = 45.471\pm0.056\MeV$, and $\dmBsst\,\equiv\,\mBsst-\mBs = 49.41\pm0.13\MeV$, where the uncertainties are statistical only.
+The fit returns the mass differences $\dmBust\,\equiv\,\mBust-\mBu = 45.277\pm0.039\MeV$, $\dmBdst\,\equiv\,\mBdst-\mBd = 45.471\pm0.056\MeV$, and $\dmBsst\,\equiv\,\mBsst-\mBs = 49.407\pm0.132\MeV$, where the uncertainties are statistical only.

 The measurement uncertainties are dominated by the statistical component.
 The leading systematic uncertainties are discussed below.
-To evaluate the systematic uncertainties related to the choice of the fit model, several alternative functions are tested, with different $n$ or $\alpha$ in the CB functions, the sum of CB and Student's $t$ distributions, a CB function plus a Gaussian function, or a CB function plus a Novosibirsk~\cite{Belle:1999bhb} function.
-In order to evaluate the uncertainties reflecting the simulated signal shape, an alternative fit is performed, no longer fixing the shape parameters but imposing that they are common to the (simultaneously fitted) measured and simulated distributions.
+To evaluate the systematic uncertainties related to the choice of the signal model, several alternative functions are tested, with different $n$ or $\alpha$ in the CB functions, the sum of CB and Student's $t$ distributions, a CB function plus a Gaussian function, or a CB function plus a Novosibirsk~\cite{Belle:1999bhb} function.
+In order to evaluate the uncertainties in the signal shape from the limited number of simulated events, an alternative fit is performed, no longer fixing the shape parameters but imposing that they are common to the (simultaneously fitted) measured and simulated distributions.
 The nominal fit fixes the yield ratios between the \aetag categories for \Bdst and \Bsst signals to the values expected from simulation; alternatively, these constraints are removed.
 Variations of the \BuJpsiPi contribution produce negligible changes in the results.
 The peak positions and yields of the \Bsst to \Bdg and \Bdst to \Bsg cross-feed contributions are varied.
-The alternative shape for the combinatorial background has seven independent $\beta$ parameters, one for each \aetag category.
+The alternative combinatorial background shape has seven independent $\beta$ parameters, one for each \aetag category.
 For each of these sets of variations, the largest deviation in the measured quantities, with respect to the results of the baseline fit, is taken as the corresponding systematic uncertainty.

 A cross-check is performed by splitting the data into subsamples matching each of the three data-taking years (2016, 2017, and 2018) and measuring the corresponding \Bust mass values.
 This cross-check also provides a good estimate of the uncertainty due to the detector alignment, since the pixel detector was replaced between 2016 and 2017.
 The results are found to be in good agreement with each other and the baseline result.